PaulVayssiere/Foreign-language-listening-comprehension/README.md

 TODO:
 -----
 * Bug: Angular provider (config: an url for a the text-to-speech API).
-I currently use the Google translate text-to-speech.
+I currently use the Google translate text-to-speech with a personal proxy because they don't allow cross-origin for my ajax calls.

-* Use more directives
+* Use more directives !!!
 * Add some tests (like in the main AngularJS tutorial)
 * Finish the part with the letters
 * Add all alpha-numeric languages.